History of Christianity in Mizoram: North and South denominations

-The second denomination to come up was Baptist Church.
-In 1901 the Welsh mission agreed to divide the Lushai Hills into two separate fields, and gave the southern part to Baptist Missionary Society (BMS) of London.
-BMS had received inheritance from the will of Robert Arthington, and with that they could manage the mission field of southern Lushai Hills.
-Their missionaries Lorrain and Savidge, of the same Arthington mission workers, arrived in Lunglei in March 1903.
+Rowlands discussed with the BMS and invited Lorraine and Savidge to be brought back to the Lushai Hills.
+BMS had received an inheritance from the will of Robert Arthington, and with that, they could manage the mission field of southern Lushai Hills.
+Their missionaries, Lorrain and Savidge, of the same Arthington mission workers, arrived in Lunglei in March 1903.
 They were greeted by some 125 Mizo Christians from Sethlun.
-They settled at Serkawn and this Lunglei-annexed village became the eventual headquarters of Baptist Church in Mizoram.
+They settled at Serkawn, and this Lunglei-annexed village became the eventual headquarters of the Baptist Church in Mizoram.
+Despite two dominations, the four missionaries cooperated well.
+Jones wrote a letter citing the need for denomiational unity to erode paganism.
+Rowlands himself who had worked in Texas was open to cooperation with other denominations and would be continued in his works in Manipur and Burma.
+Lorrain and Savidge had worked with the Welsh mission in Silchar and Aizawl before.
+Shakespear is also accredited with the cooperation of the four missionaries with joint meetings at his bungalow.